 Though there are no prerequisites for taking the Child Care & Education courses, employers in the Child Care field may require a high school diploma.

-This course provides students with the education requirements needed to obtain their credential.
+This course provides you with the education requirements needed to obtain your credential.
 Please click here to see the requirements to apply for the CDA.

 The instructional materials required for this course are included in enrollment and will be available online.

 The Council for Professional Recognition provides services and guidance to professionals in the field of early childhood education and development.
 The council helps improve the performance of teachers, childcare providers, and others to ensure they’re meeting the needs of all children aged birth to five years.
 The administration of the Child Development Associate® (CDA) National Credentialing Program is one way they help to promote professionalism and expertise in this area.
 To date, more than 370,000 CDA credentials have been awarded, and you can be one of the recipients when you complete a certified online course.